Physical Education and Sport

 - Singapore, Australia and New Zealand 2013

-- Plans are now underway for a tour to Australia 2016
+- Plans are now underway for a tour to New Zealand & Australia in 2019.

 Key Stage 3

 Physical Education is a compulsory subject with two lessons per week in Years 7 and 9 and three lessons per fortnight in Year 8.
 In Year 7 students are taught in mixed gender groups for Badminton, Gymnastics and Athletics and single sex groups for Rugby (boys), Hockey (girls), Cricket (boys), Cricket (girls), Rounders (girls) and Netball (girls).